-There are several reasons for the high rate of NPAs including high delinquencies in priority sectors such as housing, education and agriculture, poor economic decisions by borrowers, inadequate credit appraisal and due diligence, deficient security lack of oversight of the loans, and frauds by borrowers.
+There are several reasons for the high rate of NPAs in Indian banking sector including high delinquencies in priority sectors such as housing, education and agriculture, poor economic decisions by borrowers, inadequate credit appraisal and due diligence, deficient security lack of oversight of the loans, and frauds by borrowers.

 Banks and other non-banking finance companies are also doing their bit to minimize their losses by taking over securities, restructuring loans, focusing on recoveries, selling stressed assets to ARCs, and pursuing legal remedies as required.

 Leveraging Technology to Streamline Collections